Witekio has been an NXP partner for more than 15 years since the earliest days of the company.

 Each series offers a selection of CPU, GPU, and DSP, HMI and multimedia support, GPU Libraries and Extensions, Interfaces, and Memory types to target specific applications.

 The strengths of the i.MX 8 microprocessor:

-They are well known, and include its support for machine learning, its robust multimedia feature set, its hardware ‘root of trust’, and its scalability with regards to features and price.
+They are well known and include their support for machine learning, its robust multimedia feature set, its hardware ‘root of trust’, and its scalability with regards to features and price.

-- Combined with eIQ tools, the i.MX 8 platforms can target machine learning application for training or inference.
+- Combined with eIQ tools, the i.MX 8 platforms can target machine learning applications for training or inference.

 The true successor to the i.MX 6 microprocessor proved popular with Witekio clients almost immediately, with some embarking on a proof of concept projects shortly after its release.

 Porting the CAAM security features to the i.MX 8M

 In 2018, Witekio’s first experience on the i.MX 8 was with NXP directly.
 Witekio engineers demonstrated the porting of the CAAM (Cryptographic Accelerator and Assurance Module) security features initially developed on i.MX 6 to i.MX 8M.

 Witekio was given an i.MX 8M EVK and a fresh-from-the-oven Linux BSP by NXP.
 After some customization efforts, the i.MX 6 CAAM development was ported and successfully up and running on the i.MX 8M.

 The development work and fixes were sent back to NXP in order to mainline their Linux Kernel.